Information Technology Services

 UAS has long been a leader in the innovative use of technology in education, and students are encouraged to use advanced technology effectively in all classes and all degree programs.

 UAS has high-speed wireless access to all campus buildings.
 UAS has multiple mobile laptop carts and mobile printers that can be set up in most classrooms.
 Students can take laptops anywhere on campus and access campus services or surf the web.

 Students can earn money while receiving on-the-job training in television broadcasting.
 A fully-equipped broadcast television facility is located in the Egan Library in Juneau.
 UAS broadcasts live courses via satellite and coordinates the University of Alaska Television Network for the UA system.
 Color as well as black and white printing is available to students from a number of locations around campus.

 Students are able to use the UAS web portal to access course materials, submit homework, and chat with other students.
 A page is automatically created for every course and students can create additional pages for academic work and personal expression.
 Blogs, personal portfolios, wikis, and social networking are some of the tools for the UAS community available through UASOnline!
 Log in at: uas.alaska.edu/online

-Every student is provided fifty megabytes of storage space to store documents and support a personal web site.
+Every student is provided one hundred fifty megabytes of storage space to store documents and support a personal web site.
 In addition, every student automatically receives an individual E-mail account and calendar.